ChevyRay/crunch-rs/README.md

 # Crunch
-A packer, written in Rust, for cramming lots of rectangles into a larger one.
+A rectangle packer, written in Rust, for cramming lots of rectangles into a larger one.
 It is designed primarily with sprite-packing in mind (eg. to create a sprite-atlas for rendering purposes).

 It is very fast, and very single-minded.
 It also seems to be able to pack *very* densely,